Varun9069/Lab4/Lab4.md

 # Q2: Overall, does it meet the equal variance assumption across the groups?
 Why?

-No it does not, because the levene test result was significant. ie. the P value was smaller than 0.05
+No it does not, because the levene test result was significant. ie. the P value was smaller than 0.05.
+In addition, the variances between the groups are more than double in size.

 # Transformation